spg6-hi/SWRPG/encounter_ideas.md

 * Rancor fight
 * Liberating a small village
 * Cantina fight
-* Helping the empire finding a target
+* Helping the empire to find a target
   * Rebels
   * Other criminals